polygonben/polygonben.github.io/_posts/2023-07-08-Cobalt-Strike-Beacon-Analysis.md

 [![4](/assets/images/CobaltStrikeBeaconAnalysis1/4.png)](/assets/images/CobaltStrikeBeaconAnalysis1/4.png){: .full}

 We can see `0x40` is equivalent to `PAGE_EXECUTE_READWRITE`, which indicates the allocated memory is more than likely going to be used to execute malicous code.
+Let's uncover said code.

 ```ruby
 If ([IntPtr]::size -eq 8) {